kes/blog/content/posts/common-lisp-lambda-macros.md

             (t "command unrecognized"))))
 ```

 That's all good.
 But again, here's a secret: lambda and closures, while very strong, are the not the strongest feature of `Lisp`.
+The real power of `Lisp` is in its macros.

 ## Macros {#macros}

-The real power of `Lisp` is in its macros.
+The really key strength of `Lisp` is found in what most coders dislike most on encountering `Lisp` and that is parentheses.
+Well, not parentheses exactly but something called [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity).
+Because of this property, in `Lisp` the developer can write programs that write programs, using a rather unique feature in `Lisp` called `macros`.

+> Macros are the single greatest advantage that lisp has as a programming language and the single greatest advantage of any programming language.
+With them you can do things that you simply cannot do in other languages.
+(Doug Hoyte, [Let Over Lambda](https://letoverlambda.com/index.cl))

 Note: This is simply touching upon the topic of macros, not a deep dive.
 Someday, I'll ...

-Unfortunately, when the word "macro" is used most will think of a sort of "basic" substitution.
-But in `Lisp` the macro facility has the full power of the `Lisp` language.
+Unfortunately, when the word "macro" is used most will think of a sort of basic substitution.

+> I can't emphasize enough that the Common Lisp macro shares essentially nothing but the name with the text-based macros found in C and C++.
+Where the C pre-processor operates by textual substitution and understands almost nothing of the structure of C and C++, a Lisp macro is essentially a code generator that gets run for you automatically by the compiler.
+(Peter Seibel, [Practical Common Lisp](https://gigamonkeys.com/book/))

+In `Lisp` the macro facility has the full power of the `Lisp` language.
 You are able to control, using the power of `Lisp`, what the compiler sees, and so, the macro, is the defining of a new language, or a DSL, or simply making language additions.
 These additions can greatly aid in writing code, understanding code, and in abstracting away boilerplate.
 It is, or should be, a programmer's dream.

+So powerful are Lisp macros that it is usual considered an advanced feature, to be introduced after the language has been thoroughly covered.
+Peter Seible takes a different view and in his book, [Practical Common Lisp](https://gigamonkeys.com/book/), introduces macros in chapter three.
+Only four chapters later, Seibel devotes three chapters to macros: [7.Macros: Standard Control Constructs](https://gigamonkeys.com/book/macros-standard-control-constructs), [8.Macros: Defining Your Own](https://gigamonkeys.com/book/macros-defining-your-own), [9.Practical: Building a Unit Test Framework](https://gigamonkeys.com/book/practical-building-a-unit-test-framework)

 And I could be wrong, but the "enlightenment" that is often spoken about when learning `Lisp` is I think found here in the idea of "code that writes code."
 I could be wrong.